scarnecchia/bsky-follow-labeler/README.md

 The easiest way to backfill for followers prior to start-time is to use `src/backfill.ts`.
 To do this, first update line 26 of that file with a label value, and line 48 with a list of dids as a text file (one per line).

 After configurating the labeler per instructions above and running `bunx @skyware/labeler setup`, change line 7 of `package.json` to `"start": "npx tsx src/backfill.ts"` and run `bun run start` to generate `labels.db`.
 Then revert package.json to the original `"start": "npx tsx src/main.ts` and start the labeler again.

+## Negation

+In the event that unfollowing does not result in the label being removed, `src/negate.ts` can be used to remove a label.
+Provide a file dids.txt in your root folder with one did per line.
+Then modify line 14 of `src/negate.ts` to replace `<insert-label>` with an actual label.
+Finally run `bun run negate`.

 ## Credits